rzommers/MotorModel/rtd/docs/index.md

 The simulations within the MotorModel package use MISO, which is a C++ software library built on MFEM.
 Before continuing, MISO must be completely built, as well as MFEM and other dependencies.

 Go to [MISO Installation](https://miso-installation.readthedocs.io/en/latest/) to find a guide on setting up MISO.
 It is strongly recommended that all downloads and builds are completed in one folder so that the eventual Python environment will be able to find all of the installed dependencies.
 This guide assumes that the formatting is the same as what's recommended in the MISO guide.
+If you use this guide, make sure that MISO has its Python wrapper built by following the instructions.

 Some of the tests contained within MotorModel require the use of SNOPT, which, unlike the other dependencies for this package, is not open-source, and must be purchased.
 See the [SNOPT Website](http://www.sbsi-sol-optimize.com/asp/sol_product_snopt.htm) for more information.